Geometric interactions between bricks and $\tau$-rigidity: Minimal brick-infinite algebras

 \begin{proposition} Let $A$ be minimal brick-infinite with almost all bricks faithful.
-Then the $g$-vectors $\theta$ for which a module in general position in $\Z(\theta)$ is not faithful is a union of finitely many chambers, plus a set of measure zero. \end{proposition}
+Then the non-strongly faithful rays forms a subset which is included in a finite union of some chambers and walls. \end{proposition}

-\begin{proof} We consider the walls $\Theta_B$ corresponding to non-faithful bricks.
-There are only finitely many of them and form a set $S$ of measure zero.
-If $\theta$ is any $g$-vector that lies neither in a chamber nor on the set $S$, then $\theta$ lies on some $\Theta_U$ where $U$ is a faithful brick.
+\begin{proof} Let $S$ denote the set of all walls $\Theta_B$ corresponding to non-faithful bricks.
+Observe that $S$ is a finite set.
+If $\theta$ is any $g$-vector that lies neither in a chamber nor on a wall $\Theta_B$ from $S$, then $\theta$ lies on some $\Theta_U$ where $U$ is a faithful brick.
 Now, a module $Z$ in general position in $\Z(\theta)$ is such that the Schofield semi-invariant $c^Z(U) \ne 0$.
 It follows from \cite[Theorem 1]{DW} that the projective dimension of $Z$ is at most one.
 Note that the proof of \cite{DW} assumes that the quiver is acyclic, but the proof works verbatim if the quiver has oriented cycles.
+Also, since $A$ is minimal brick-infinite, it follows from Proposition \ref{prop: min brick inf. tau-reg comp} that $\Z$ is faithful.
+Moreover, it follows from Proposition \ref{chain_faithful} that there are modules $Z_1, \ldots, Z_r$ in $\Z$ which are in general position and such that $Z_1 \oplus \cdots \oplus Z_r$ is faithful.
+Using that $Z_1 \oplus \cdots \oplus Z_r$ has projective dimension at most one, it follows from \cite[Theorem 6.1]{BS} that $Z_1 \oplus \cdots \oplus Z_r$ belongs to $\Z(r\theta)$, which is strongly faithful.
+Hence, $[\theta]$ is strongly faithful.

 If $\theta$ lies in a chamber, then a module in general position in $\Z(\theta)$ is $\tau$-rigid.
-Since $A$ is minimal brick-infinite, almost all $\tau$-rigid modules have projective dimension one.
-Hence, there can be only finitely many such chambers. \end{proof}
+Since $A$ is minimal brick-infinite, almost all $\tau$-rigid modules are faithful.
+The proposition now follows. \end{proof}